Black Oil Beetle

 How you can help:

-Buglife is working to increase awareness of invertebrates and the Black Oil Beetle through specific projects, such as Life on the Edge, and campaigns, but we need your help!
+Buglife is working to increase awareness of invertebrates and the Black Oil Beetle through specific projects, such as Life on the Edge, Species on the Edge and campaigns, but we need your help!

-Join a recording scheme and log your finds – send any records/sightings to the Oil Beetle Recording Scheme or download the iRecord app and get recording!
+Join a recording scheme and log your finds – send any records/sightings to the Oil Beetle Recording Scheme or download the iRecord appand get recording!
+Let us know what you find using #OilBeetleHunt on social media!